Evelyn Glennie is a true pioneer within the deaf community. So who exactly is she?

-Evelyn Glennie is the first person in history to have successfully created and sustained a career as a fulltime percussionist.
+Evelyn Glennie is the first to create and sustain a full-time percussionist career successfully.
 She has performed across the globe with some of the greatest conductors, orchestras and artists.
 She fondly recalls having played the very first percussion concerto in the history of The Proms at the Albert Hall in 1992, which paved the way for other orchestras around the world to feature percussion concerti.

-Evelyn has also had the honour of performing at the Opening Ceremony if the Olympic Games in London 2012 where she led a band of thousand drummers in the opening piece of music and then went on to play the Aluphone during the ceremony for lighting the Olympic cauldron.
+Evelyn also had the honour of performing at the Opening Ceremony of the Olympic Games in London 2012, where she led a band of thousand drummers in the opening piece of music and then went on to play the Aluphone during the ceremony for lighting the Olympic cauldron.

-Evelyn Glennie can spend a staggering 4 months of the year touring in the United States and she typically performs over a 100 concerts a year.
+Evelyn Glennie can spend a staggering 4 months of the year touring in the United States, and she typically performs over 100 concerts a year.

-However, this does not inhibit her ability to perform at an international level and her list of performances are a testament to that.
+However, this does not inhibit her ability to perform at an international level; her list of performances is a testament to that.

 To get a better feel of the music, Evelyn is regularly known to take her shoes off and perform barefoot in both her live and studio performances.
 There are no boundaries to what Evelyn wants to achieve.
-Her deafness doesn’t have the slightest impact on her ability or willingness to do anything and she strongly advocates removing the stigma and misunderstanding of deaf people.
+Her deafness doesn’t impact her ability or willingness to do anything, and she strongly advocates removing the stigma and misunderstanding of deaf people.
 She claims to have been able to teach herself to hear with other parts of her body as opposed to just her ears.

-Evelyn is regularly providing masterclasses and consultations for the public that she has specifically designed in order to provide the next generation with the information that will see them fulfil their ambitions.
+Evelyn regularly provides masterclasses and consultations for the public that she has specifically designed to provide the next generation with the information that will see them fulfil their ambitions.

 Her inspirational documentary ‘Touch The Sound’ alongside her enlightening TED Talk entitled ‘How To Truly Listen’ both found here:

-These remain very key testimonies for her approach to sound creation.
-Hearing her music, no-one would make the assumption she’s profoundly deaf, she is breaking down barriers and opening doors for future deaf musicians and percussionists.
+These remain very key testimonies to her approach to sound creation.
+Hearing her music, no one would make the assumption she’s profoundly deaf; she is breaking down barriers and opening doors for future deaf musicians and percussionists.

-Evelyn never makes a note of the fact she is deaf as she wants to stimulate the audience through her music and not have them in awe about how a deaf musician can play percussion.
-She claims “the media simply make stuff up” about her deafness and are misinformed on the topic.
+Evelyn never notes that she is deaf as she wants to stimulate the audience through her music and not have them in awe about how a deaf musician can play the percussion.
+She claims “the media simply make stuff up” about her deafness and is misinformed.